Nirav D. Shah: Cambodian Ministry of Health

 In 2001, Shah accepted a Henry Luce Scholar fellowship in Phnom Penh, Cambodia, working for the Ministry of Health as an economist and epidemiologist.
 His work included outbreak investigation and management, studying the cost effectiveness of public health programs, efforts to curb the distribution of counterfeit drugs, and combatting corruption in the public health system.
 By the 2003 conclusion of his experience there, Shah was the chief economist at the Ministry.

 While in Cambodia, Shah aided the response to the SARS and Avian influenza outbreaks.
 In a March 2021 interview, he credited his experiences in Cambodia, as well as his ongoing communication with colleagues in Southeast Asia, with his ability to help prepare Maine for COVID-19 as its state CDC director, especially relating to the early procurement of personal protective equipment.

 At the conclusion of the fellowship, Shah returned to the University of Chicago where he continued to work with the Cambodian government.
 While completing both medical and law school, he regularly videoconferenced with colleagues in Southeast Asia and occasionally traveled back to Cambodia.

-Illinois
+Law career (2008–15)

-Following medical school, Shah worked as a health care attorney at Sidley Austin LLP in Chicago from 2008 to 2015.
+Following medical school, Shah worked as a health care associate at the law firm Sidley Austin LLP in Chicago from 2008 to 2015.
+He represented healthcare and life sciences interests.

+Illinois Department of Public Health (2015–18)

-In 2015, Illinois governor Bruce Rauner appointed Shah director of the Illinois Department of Public Health.
-During his tenure, Shah worked on initiatives combatting the opioid crisis in Illinois, addressing childhood lead poisoning, and reducing maternal and infant mortality.
+In 2015, Illinois governor Bruce Rauner appointed Shah director of the Illinois Department of Public Health (IDPH).
+During his tenure, Shah worked on initiatives combating the opioid crisis in Illinois, addressing childhood lead poisoning, and reducing maternal and infant mortality.